VladyslavVorobiov/ViewPixabayImages/README.md

 ## Schema
 Schema consists from:

-templateSelector: FormTemplateSelector - is global selector for forms templates
+templateSelector: FormTemplateSelector - is global selector for forms templates \n
 forms: Form[] - contains array of forms that will be generated.
 Each form is placed one below the other

 ## Form